-Anti inflammatory chili and extra virgin olive oil will indeed help with those early symptoms of arthritis like in gout and rheumatoid; it's the capsaicin and oleocanthal.
+Anti-inflammatory chili and extra virgin olive oil will indeed help with those early symptoms of arthritis like in gout and rheumatoid; it is the capsaicin and oleocanthal.
 You can pay a lot of money for these supplements, or enjoy them daily in your food.

 If you are suffering from the early symptoms of arthritis then it's certainly worth adding fresh anti inflammatory chili on a daily basis to your diet.
 We have it every day for breakfast in our eggs Florentine; just a slither.

-Omega 3 is what we all need more of in our diets to prevent inflammation; that's what the early symptoms of arthritis are all about.
+Omega-3 is what we all need more of in our diets to prevent inflammation; that is what the early symptoms of arthritis are all about.

 A high ratio of omega 6 to omega 3 is inflammatory, and often the underlying cause of arthritis.

 So increase the anti inflammatory omega-3 foods regularly in your diet.
 Not in pill form; in your food, and decrease the omega-6 oils.

-It's so easy to add a tablespoon of freshly ground flax seed to your cereal every morning.
-Grinding flax seeds is simple; and cheap.
+It is so easy to add a tablespoon of freshly ground flax seed to your cereal every morning.
+Grinding them is simple; and cheap.